aav7fl/website/_posts/2015-04-11-transferring-n64-saves.md

 ### Hitting a Wall

 The first thing that I tried was dumping the SRAM by using the GameShark.
 However, I was unable to find any documentation on how to pull the SRAM data or if it was even accessible from the GameShark.
-But I did find [someone](https://assemblergames.com/threads/dumping-n64-game-saves-with-a-gameshark-with-lpt-access.31850/#post-517929) who was trying to dump the contents of their SRAM into the memory pack controller by uploading it with [gsuploader](https://github.com/ppcasm/gsuploader).
+But I did find someone on AssemblerGames who was trying to dump the contents of their SRAM into the memory pack controller by uploading it with [gsuploader](https://github.com/ppcasm/gsuploader).
 According to their post, they had some luck with a few games but were unlucky with others.

 I was unable to get sram2mpk.bin working with my Ocarina of Time game.
 I spent a whole day attempting to load the program, but every time it locked up on me and dumped no information.
 I was able to verify (with the help of Lawrence) that gsuploader was working correctly by loading up an older project named [Neon64](https://github.com/mikeryan/n64dev), an NES emulator for the N64.
 Below is an image of my N64 running Super Mario Bros 3 with the help of Neon64.

 ![Super Mario Bros 3 on the N64](/assets/img/2015/04/2015-03-21_19.19.01.jpg)*Super Mario Bros 3 on the N64*

 This led me to conclude that sram2mpk.bin was unlikely to work for my game.
 I thought I had reached a dead-end.
-That is until I discovered [this wiki](http://wiki.spinout182.com/w/Ocarina_of_Time:_Save_Format) that documented the Ocarina of Time save file.
+That is until I discovered spinout182's (defunct) wiki that documented the Ocarina of Time save file.

 ### A New Plan